Integer characteristic polynomial factorization and Hilbert space fragmentation

 The characteristic polynomial $P(\lambda)$ of $H$ trivially is a (primitive) integer polynomial, since $H$ has an integer representation.
 Let denote $P_{\bar{\cal K}}(\lambda)$ the characteristic polynomial of the projection of $H$ on $\bar{\cal K}$.
 Thanks to the block structure of $H$ in ${\cal K} \oplus \bar{\cal K}$, $P(\lambda)$ factorizes as

 meaning that $P_{\bar{\cal K}}(\lambda)$ is also a rational polynomial and $P(\lambda)$ admits a factorization over the rational polynomials.
 But Gauss's lemma (over unique factorization domains such as the integers) implies that if a primitive integer polynomial has a factorization over rational polynomials, then these rational polynomials are actually integer polynomials.
-We conclude that the existence of a nontrivial Krylov subspace from an integer vector for an integer Hamiltonian leads to an integer factorization of its characteristic polynomial.
+We conclude with the following Theorem~\ref{theorem:thm1}:

+\begin{theorem} The existence of a nontrivial Krylov subspace from an integer vector for an integer Hamiltonian leads to an integer factorization of its characteristic polynomial. \end{theorem}

-\emph{Applications.} A trivial application of the previous theorem corresponds to the situation where $\ket{\Psi_0}$ is an eigenstate related to an integer eigenvalue $\lambda_0$.
+\emph{Applications.} A trivial application of Theorem.~\ref{theorem:thm1} corresponds to the situation where $\ket{\Psi_0}$ is an eigenstate related to an integer eigenvalue $\lambda_0$.
 It can easily be shown by Gaussian elimination that any integer eigenvalue of an integer matrix has a rational eigenstate and thus by multiplying the product of denominators, an integer eigenstate.
 As such, the characteristic polynomial can be factorized by the degree one polynomial $\lambda-\lambda_0$.